 The saga consists of the protagonist travelling through the Greenland sea on his way to Helluland, and that is where he encounters two frightful sea-monsters – the Hafgufa (the Kraken) and the Lyngbakr.
 In Örvar-Oddr, the Kraken was described as ‘the hugest monster and the sea.
 It is in the nature of this creature to swallow men and ships, and even whales and everything else within reach’.

 In the mid 18th century, in a documentation authored by Erik Pontoppidan called ‘The First Attempt at a Natural History in Norway’, the Kraken’s legend was extended.
-Pontoppidan claimed that the Kraken was so large that it was often mistaken for an island.
+Pontoppidan claimed that the mythical creature was so large that it was often mistaken for an island.
 He also made clear that despite how menacing the Kraken was, the biggest danger lied in the whirlpool it created with its movements.

 The word Kraken in English stems from the Norwegian Krake, which means unhealthy or crooked animal.
 In German, Krake means octopus and is used to refer to the legendary Kraken.
 Many have speculated that the stories have originated from the Giant Squid, as several similarities can immediately be pointed out.
 The Giant Squid, as the name suggests, grows to 40-50 feet in length, and (obviously) has tentacles.
 Another interesting origin that the legend of the Kraken might be attributed to is undersea volcanic activity, which is quite prevalent in the Icelandic bay area.
 This undersea volcanic activity causes strong, sudden currents, alongside heaps of bubbles.